Creating Responsive Email Templates Without Flexbox for Better Compatibility

 Inline Styles – Prevents email clients from stripping styles.

-– Ensures proper alignment instead of flexbox
+Uses align="center" – Ensures proper alignment instead of flexbox.

 Gradient Background for Footer – Works well in most email clients.